masaaldosey/cpp-template/README.md

 ## Things To Do

-- [ ] Update the basic directory structure.
+- [ ] Implement the basic directory structure.
+- [ ] Add static analysis checks.
 - [ ] Provide corresponding `CMakeLists.txt` for the build (with description).
 - [ ] Implement corresponding _Unit Tests_.
 - [ ] Enable CI pipeline using _GitHub Actions_ or any other CI tool.